 8. Eat your way through Kuromon Market

-One of the best ways to get to know a city is through its food, that’s especially true when the city is known as Japans kitchen.
-A great place to start is at Kuromon Ichiba Market in Namba.
-This market supplies both the commercial restuarant trade and the Mums and Grandmas of Osaka, it’s also now a popular place for tourists to visit so I’d suggest getting there early after it opens at 9am.
+One of the best ways to get to know a city is through its food, that’s especially true when the city is known as Japan’s kitchen.
+That’s why one of our top things to do in Osaka is spending time at Kuromon Ichiba Market in Namba.
+This market supplies both the commercial restaurant trade and the Mums and Grandmas of Osaka.
+It’s also now a popular place for tourists to visit so I’d suggest getting there soon after it opens at 9 am.

 9. Osaka Aquarium Kaiyukan

 The Osaka Aquarium is out in the Osaka Bay area.
 The entirely indoor facility is a great option if you strike some wet weather and kids love it.
 It includes 15 large aquarium tanks including the massive central tank.

 We enjoyed the theming of this aquarium with each tank representing one region from around the Pacific Rim, we found some of the less popular exhibits including the pufferfish, giant Japanese spider crabs and all sorts of jellyfish among the most interesting.